silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

-## User defined datatypes
+## Custom types
 ---
-The `TYPE` keyword can be overloaded to mean different things, depending on the context.
+The `TYPE` keyword means different things, depending on the context.

 When declared as an enumerated type, where the datatype can have a discrete list of possible values (the equivalent of `enum` in c):